 Mongolia to hold first presidential runoff on July 9

-Mongolia will hold its first ever presidential runoff vote on July 9 after none of the three candidates secured an absolute majority in an election marred by a "sabotage" attempt, electoral authorities said today.
-The result of yesterday's vote was put off by several hours, angering supporters of the losing candidate who protested the delay as suspicious.
+PIC: A voter registers her names before casting her ballot at a polling station during the Mongolian presidential election in Ulan Bator.
+Mongolia will hold its first ever presidential runoff vote on July 9 after none of the three candidates secured an absolute majority in an election marred by a "sabotage" attempt, electoral authorities said Tuesday.

 Discussions